 Creating enabling environments for healthy ageing, early detection of and management of all diseases, and routine screening for older people is essential.
-Today, one in every nine people in the world is 60 years of age or older, and this is expected to increase to one in five people by 2050 with populations ageing fastest in low- and middle-income countries.
-Access to age-friendly, affordable and appropriate health information and services must respond to this ever-changing environment.
-Increased longevity is a success story, and the right to the best possible health does not diminish as we age.
+Today, one in every nine people in the world is 60 years of age or older, and this is expected to increase to one in five people by 205027 with populations ageing fastest in low- and middle-income countries.28 Access to age-friendly, affordable and appropriate health information and services must respond to this ever-changing environment.
+Increased longevity is a success story, and the right to the best possible health does not diminish as we age.29 discrimination and overcome poverty, so that they can lead dignified, secure, active and healthy lives.